oscar-bender-stone/honors-thesis/source/information_systems.typ

   are relations because they are missing an _explicit connection_.
 Note that these relations can be unary, such as $2 = 2$.]

+#example[Information can include quantifiers: "Joe has at least one egg."
+This
+  asserts the existence of _some_ egg.
+Similarly, we can .
+However, we want to include more general notions.
+For instance, we could have quantifiers on
+  _surfaces_: "This ball is red everywhere".
+This is not builtin directly as a first-order quantifier.
+Additionally, we would like to allow for modal sentences, like "There is necesarially one marble in the bag" or "There is possibly one marble in the basket".
+We will consider these generalized connectives into our definition (see @information).
+]

 However, we quickly run into philosophical blockades when we want to _use_ information.

 #experiment[Suppose a person describes their feelings through a painting.
 Does
   this painting _convey_ information?
-Perhaps we can infer some emotions, such as sadness in a rainy scene or happiness in a cheerful one.
+Perhaps we can infer some emotions, such as feelings of sadness in a rainy scene or happiness in a cheerful one.
 How exactly do we _use_ or even _store_ this information?
-Is this information only conveyed when _experienced_ as a person]
+Is this data _subjectively_ information, requiring a person as an observer?]

 We avoid these ideas by focusing on _formal_ information.
 This can be rigorously defined into two key components: a *hierarchy* and a set of *connections*.
-Our notion is based on *bigraphs*, a data structure created by Robin Milner @robin_milner_bigraphs.
+Our notion is based on *bigraphs*, a data structure created by Robin Milner
+@robin_milner_bigraphs.

 #let In = math.text("In")
 #let Out = math.text("Out")